shivshankardayal/Kunjika/Features.rst

 ********
 TODO
 ====
-1. Reset password.
-2. Configurable no. of questions, answers, comments from one ip/min.
+1. Configurable no. of questions, answers, comments from one ip/min.
-3. Stop DOS.
+2. Stop DOS.
-4. Stop brute force password attack.
+3. Stop brute force password attack.

 DONE
 ====